maxstralin/mailjet-simple-client/README.md

 ```

 ### Customise
-`MailjetSimpleClient` is the low-level class responsible for interacting with Mailjet.
-Pass anything implementing `IRequestFactory` into `SendRequestAsync` to send any type of request.
-You can add your own implementation to the DI container using
+Add your own implementations to the DI container as below.

 ```csharp
 services.AddMailjetOptions(IMailjetOptions)